 Photo Credit by Bruce Pearson

 Robert Hass is a poet, translator and essayist.
-In 2017, HarperCollins published his most recent book of essays, A Little Book on Form: An Exploration Into the Formal Imagination of Poetry.
-His other books include his book of prose, What Light Can Do: Essays 1985-2010 (Ecco/HarperCollins); his selected poems, The Apple Trees at Olema (Ecco/HarperCollins); Time and Materials (Ecco/ HarperCollins), which was awarded the Pulitzer Prize and the National Book Award; and his edition of Walt Whitman’s Song of Myself and Other Poems (Counterpoint).
+His most recent books include a new collection of poems, Summer Snow (Ecco/HarperCollins), and a collection of essays, A Little Book on Form: An Exploration Into the Formal Imagination of Poetry (HarperCollilns).
+His other books include his book of prose, What Light Can Do: Essays 1985-2010; his selected poems, The Apple Trees at Olema; Time and Materials, which was awarded the Pulitzer Prize and the National Book Award; and his edition of Walt Whitman’s Song of Myself and Other Poems.
 His other books of poetry include Sun Under Wood: New Poems, Human Wishes, Praise, and Field Guide.
 He has also co-translated many volumes of the poetry of Czeslaw Milosz and is the author or editor of several other collections of essays and translations, including The Essential Haiku: Versions of Basho, Buson, and Issa; Twentieth Century Pleasures: Prose on Poetry; and Now & Then: The Poet’s Choice Columns 1996-2000.
 He served as Poet Laureate of the United States from 1995 to 1997.
-Awarded a MacArthur Fellowship and, twice, the National Book Critics Circle Award, he is a professor of English at UC Berkeley. www.barclayagency.com.
+Awarded a MacArthur Fellowship and, twice, the National Book Critics Circle Award, he is a professor of English at UC Berkeley.

 Photo Credit © Miriam Berkley

-Sharon Olds is the author of eleven books of poetry.
+Sharon Olds is the author of twelve books of poetry.
 The Dead and the Living received the National Book Critics Circle Award; The Unswept Room was a finalist for the National Book Award and the National Book Critics Circle Award, and One Secret Thing was a finalist for the Forward Prize and the T.S.
 Eliot Prize.
 She teaches at New York University’s Graduate Program in Creative Writing, where she has been involved with New York University’s outreach workshops.
 The Goldwater Hospital Writing Workshop is in its 30th year, which includes a workshop for veterans of the Iraq and Afghanistan wars.
 Her collection of poetry, Stag’s Leap, published by Knopf in the US and Jonathan Cape in the UK, won the 2012 T.S.Eliot Prize and the 2013 Pulitzer Prize.
 In 2015 she was elected a member of the American Academy of Arts and Letters.
 In 2016 The Academy of American Poets awarded her the Wallace Stevens Award.
-Her most recent collection, Odes, was published by Knopf in 2016. www.sharonolds.net
+Her collection, Odes, was published by Knopf in 2016.
+Her most recent collection, Arias, was published in 2019. www.sharonolds.net

 Photo Credit: Brett Hall Jones